The “Must” Qualities of Your Next Development Professional Hire

 - The specifics of role in question

-What is your nonprofit’s culture, and how will this hire fit into it?
+What is your nonprofit’s culture, and how will they fit into it?

 In order to find the best cultural fit for your organization, you need to first deeply understand the nature of your nonprofit, its unique mission, and the best way to talk about its impact (as well as define what impact means for you).
 This will carry over into the characteristics you look for in potential development hire.